Sable-20/rwordlistctl/README.md

 ```

 #### With Docker
+> [!CAUTION]
-[!WARNING] DEPRECATION WARNING: Docker support is a non-goal and will not recieve attention, Dockerfiles will be removed in version `1.0.0` to be replaced by `nix` generated Docker images
+> DEPRECATION WARNING: Docker support is a non-goal and will not recieve attention, Dockerfiles will be removed in version `1.0.0` to be replaced by `nix` generated Docker images

 If you wish to load into a fresh shell within the docker container where the wordlists will be sandboxed and not be loaded onto your host system you may run:
 ```sh